samartzidis/magicstick.io/README.md

 ## Compliance and Safety

-Technically, MagicStick just is a reprogrammed Raspberry Pi Zero device.
-Please refer to this official link for further details on the compliance and safety of the Raspberry Pi Pico device: https://pip.raspberrypi.com/categories/688
+Technically, MagicStick just is a programmed Raspberry Pi Zero microcontroller.
+Please refer to this official link for further details on the compliance and safety of the Raspberry Pi Pico: https://pip.raspberrypi.com/categories/688

 ## Disclaimer

-MagicStick was developed with love and dedication following software engineering best practices by a professional software engineer.
-There is no guarantee however that it will work for your particular setup neither I accept responsibility for anything going wrong in your equipment or you through its use.
-MagicStick is not designed for critical systems use.
+MagicStick was professionally developed with love and attention to detail, following software engineering best practices.
+There is no guarantee however that it will work for your particular setup neither I accept responsibility for anything going wrong to your equipment or to you directly or indirectly through its use.
 By accepting to use the device you also accept full responsibility for all of the above.

 MagicStick hand-made Etsy devices are returnable and refundable as per the Etsy shop policy.